Tomahawks and Hatches: Part 1 of 3 – Early History of Axes and Battle Axes

 Scandinavian Axe

-Scandinavia Battle Axe became popular during the Viking Age (800-1100 AD).
+Scandinavia Battle Axes became popular during the Viking Age (800-1100 AD).
 Nordic smiths developed these axes with longer handles and thinner blades, making the axe head extra light so as to be readily carried into battle and not wear out the warrior through use.
 This type of axe was commonly in use during the Battle of Hastings in 1066 England as both Franks and Anglo Saxon Housecarls carried them into battle (as documented in the Bayeux Tapestry).

 Hungarian Fokos Axe

-Light axes on long shafts, known as Hunganian Fokos axes, were carried by 10th century Hungarian warriors The Bulgarians also used a similar design.
+Light axes on long shafts, known as Hungarian Fokos axes, were carried by 10th century Hungarian warriors The Bulgarians also used a similar design.
 From the 15th century on, shepherd’s axes appeared in Europe from modern day Romania.
 The axe was used as a versatile tool that served as a small axe, hammer, and walking stick.
 These axes became inseparable from shepherds throughout Europe which included heavy, personalized decorative straps.

 Predecessor to the Hatchet, during the European Middle Ages and Renaissance (11th to the 16th centuries), was a small axe with a short handle which was often carried on the belt.
 They were more refined than its earlier model – Franziska axes.
 Included among these shorter, hatchet-like axes were throwing axes made entirely of iron in use by the late Middle Ages.
 The handle was around 25 centimeters long and ended in a point.
 The butt also had a sharp spike and the cutting edge was around 16 centimeters long.